IT’S 2:18AM EASTERN STANDARD TIME

 Mitani isn’t here.
 His apprentices from Kioicho Mitani are.
 And yet, on sticker price alone, Mitani is 30% more expensive than Sushi Sho, whose legend is actually in New York.

-The team says that Mitani-san will come a few times a year for special nights to serve VIPs of the Lotte Palace, which is little like being in the chairman’s club on Allegiant.
+The team says that Mitani-san will come a few times a year for special nights to serve VIPs of the Lotte Palace, which is sort of like being in the chairman’s club on Allegiant.

 Charging ultra-premium prices for apprentices from the B team – good as they may be – is nasty work.